hero

 • Decrease in overall activity level: Difficulty keeping up with pace, tendency to tire easily, and reluctance or refusal to do activities they previously enjoyed.

-• Stiffness and decreased range of motion: Difficulty extending or flexing the hind legs fully, difficulty getting up after prolonged lying down.
+• Decreased range of motion and stiffness: Difficulty extending or flexing the hind legs fully, difficulty getting up after prolonged lying down.

 • Rabbit hopping gait: Some dogs may hop like rabbits, with both hind legs moving together, similar to hopping instead of walking.